Cash flow estimation: a simple guide for B2B operators

 If your estimates project high cash flow, this means that your business is headed in a good direction.

-Now is the time to make some capital investments.
+This may be the right time to make capital investments.
 You can put some money toward improving your business by purchasing new equipment, hiring more employees, or increasing your marketing budget.

 This is when your book value will be high, and you will be a good candidate for investors.
 You can take advantage of this and begin a new project.